30-Something and Still Without a Retirement Plan? Start Here, Start Now

 In other words, you don’t have to be actively involved like you would your day job.

-Passive incomes include rental earnings, royalties from art projects like writing an e-book or streaming music, and online marketing, etc. Check out our piece on how to use the internet to make money.
+Passive incomes include rental earnings, royalties from art projects like writing an e-book or streaming music, and online marketing, etc.

 Of course, these projects may not yield a significant earning, but that’s not saying that it won’t.